ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   | 0xE100      | R\_AARCH64\_AUTH\_ABS64  | ``PAUTH(S+A)`` | Signing schema encoded in the contents of the place |
   +-------------+--------------------------+----------------+-----------------------------------------------------+

-In the static context This is the equivalent of the arm64e ``ARM64_RELOC_AUTHENTICATED`` relocation. ``R_AARCH64_AUTH_ABS64`` can also be used as a dynamic relocation with the same ELF 64 Code.
+In the static context, this is the equivalent of the arm64e ``ARM64_RELOC_AUTHENTICATED`` relocation. ``R_AARCH64_AUTH_ABS64`` can also be used as a dynamic relocation with the same ELF 64 Code.